dxing97/subs2cia/README.md

                         away, adds the intervening audio into the condensed audio.
   -r secs, --partition secs
-                        If set, attempts to partition the input audio intoseperate blocks of this size seconds BEFORE condensing.
+                        If set, attempts to partition the input audio into seperate blocks of this size seconds BEFORE condensing.
 Partitions and splits respect subtitle
                         boundaries and will not split a single subtitle across two output files.
 0 partition length is ignored.
 For